-Coca-Cola Will Launch Its First-Ever Alcoholic Drink To Compete In Japan
+Coca-Cola Will Launch Its First Alcoholic Drink To Compete In Japan

-Coca-Cola will introduce its first alcoholic drink in the company's 125-year history, tapping into a growing trend in Japan for mildly intoxicating drink mixes.
+Coca-Cola will introduce the first alcoholic drink in the company's 125-year history, tapping into a growing trend in Japan for mildly intoxicating drink mixes.

 But if you were thinking rum and Coke, you would be wrong.